Teradata/stacki-wiki/wiki/Shooting-Your-Foot.md

 ### Don't decide you want a different private network

 You read the warnings right?
 Get the *private* network correct.
 The right answer is to reinstall if you didn't.
 Seriously, you'll be happier, and we'll support you if you do that.
-We won't if you decide to attempt to change everything on the frontend that would need to change in order to fix your private network.
+All bets are off if you decide to attempt to change everything on the frontend that would need to change in order to fix your private network.

+All right fine.

+If you want to change this, go to the [Changing the Private Network](IP-Address-Change) docs.

 ### Don't change the /root/.ssh/id_rsa.pub key.